III. Preliminary Proceedings

 (3) Date.
 Every indictment or information on which the defendant is to be tried shall bear the date (day, month, year) that it is filed in each court in which it is so filed.

 (4) Personal Statistics.
-Every indictment or information shall include the defendant's race, gender, date of birth, and social security number when any of these facts are known.
+Every indictment or information shall include the defendant's race, gender, and date of birth when any of these facts are known.
 Failure to include these facts shall not invalidate an otherwise sufficient indictment or information.

 (d) The Charge.